jaygood/stamplay-foodme/README.md

 ### Webhook
-This is a pretty new feature that we released, (read more here)[http://http://blog.stamplay.com/how-to-use-stamplay-webhooks/].
+This is a pretty new feature that we released, [read more here](http://http://blog.stamplay.com/how-to-use-stamplay-webhooks/).
 Webhooks can be a little overwhelming at first but they can be extremely powerful.
 The easiest way to think of webhooks is as notifications.
 When an event occurs, the source site makes an HTTP request to the URI configured for the webhook.
 At their simplest, they carry a payload of data which is usually a single record that has been created or modified.

 We will use this as notification system for restaurant owners by sending them an email everytime the receive an order.